sovereign/sovereign/CONTRIBUTING.md

 A module should be designed and implemented to run as quickly as possible in order to minimize the time to run an entire playbook or even the role itself.
 A small performance penalty here and a small penalty there eventually adds to a very slow deployment system.
 Performance is important.

+### Tests

+A module should have tests.
+TBD: more about this and what the expectation is.

 ## Design checklist

 Consider the following checklist when reviewing a module's design.